Tauromachian/translations-manager/README.md

 ## How does this keeps me, the developer, happy?

 - I has to be fast.
 Nobody likes slow code.
-- No weird integrations.
+- i18n compatibility.
 This should return i18n compatible JSON.
 Ideally to give it to your preferred i18n library.
 - Decent docs, decent API.
 Usage and integration with my favorite FE or BE should be as easy as possible.
 - Versioning of the returned translations.
 New translations shouldn't break old ones.
 (No idea how I will implement this)
 - Reusable and clonable translations.
 (Not done)